 Will guests be allowed on our campuses?

 If a parent comes into the school to see their kid we will bring the student to the office.
-Tours for prospective families will only be held after hours.
-Any guest teachers and special guests will need to provide their instruction remotely.
+Tours for prospective families are available during the school day and after-hours based on the family requests.
+Special guests are welcomed into learning spaces and we ask them to wear a mask, social distance, and take proper precautions.

 What if there is increased community spread of COVID in Floyd County?